African All Stars Transfer News & Rumours: Bayern Munich plot €100m bid for Napoli’s Osimhen

 Real Betis are keeping tabs on Sassuolo forward Jeremie Boga over a potential move at the end of the 2021-22 season, claims Calciomercato.

-The Spanish club aim to offload Cristian Tello when in the January market and sign the Ivory Coast star on a free transfer when his contract with the Black and Greens runs out in June.
+The Spanish club aims to offload Cristian Tello in the January market and sign the Ivory Coast star on a free transfer when his contract with the Black and Greens runs out in June.

 Newcastle make Koulibaly top target